anrilotte/WHSTechNotes/journal.md

 # November 10, 2025
 I'm looking forward to thanksgiving, both because we don't have school and cuz I usually go to my stepdads moms house and I really like her.

+# December 8, 2025
+Self-driving cars may not recognize things like a stopped school bus because it's only paying attention to stop signs that are attached to the ground rather than one on a bus.
+Its likely that Self-driving cars are informed only of the basic laws of traffic (i.e. speed limits, traffic lights, etc.) and not things that are more obvious to us.
+The detector might fail in this situation due to the fact that the stop sign is attached to a car rather than on its own, they might not recognize that stop sign as a actual traffic sign as the programmers may have only put stop signs that aren't attached to anything in the cars database, causing it to miss ones that schoolbuses use. if I worked in Waymo, I'd enter obvious (or widely accepted) traffic rules into the car's databases and make sure they're following those new updates before I send them to drive in the real world.